ResearchObject/ro-crate/docs/_blog/2026-04-01/fdo-conference.md

 The panel on "FDO Motivation" included a call from from Joy Owango (Africa PID Alliance) for community building and making FDOs an invisible part of the research infrastructure.
 The panel highlighted that adaptability and interoperability are both essential in working together toward a shared goal.

-Carole Goble (University of Manchester) spoke on the "Interoperability" panel, sharing success stories such as the computational workflows ecosystem (including [WorkflowHub]({{baseurl}}{% link pages/use_cases/workflowhub.md %}), [Workflow Run RO-Crate](https://www.researchobject.org/workflow-run-crate/), [LifeMonitor]({{baseurl}}{% link pages/use_cases/life-monitor.md %}), and their adopters).
+Carole Goble (University of Manchester) spoke on the "Interoperability" panel, sharing success stories such as the computational workflows ecosystem (including [WorkflowHub]({{baseurl}}{% link pages/use_cases/workflowhub.md %}), [Workflow Run RO-Crate](https://www.researchobject.org/workflow-run-crate/), and [LifeMonitor]({{baseurl}}{% link pages/use_cases/life-monitor.md %})).
 The panel discussed the need for flexibility, loose coupling, and fallbacks when handling FDOs, as well as touching on the human factors of interoperability - including data stewards, software engineers, and user communities.

 Stian Soiland-Reyes (University of Manchester) chaired a panel on "FDO Security & Data Spaces" which touched on the challenges of trust in FDO provision, especially across international boundaries.